Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/06-Intro-to-CoreData/Readme.md

 1. When a user taps the *Add to Cart* button, you add the product to the cart.
 1. When a user taps the Cart button, it displays the cart with all the *products*.
 1. Make sure to save the cart every time a new item is added to it.
 If the app is closed and opened, the *products* in the cart should persist. -->

+# Additional Resources
+- Quoted excerpts from “Core Data by Tutorials.”
+By Pietro Rea.